16 weird & wonderful Central & South American drinks you need to try

-Made from yellow corn or purple corn, this South American drink is served hot at breakfast, and you can normally specify whether you would like one colour corn or a marbled mix of the two (recommended!).
+Made from yellow corn or purple corn, these homely South American drinks are served hot at breakfast, and you can normally specify whether you would like one colour corn or a marbled mix of the two (recommended!).
 In the chilly heights of this country, such a sweet, homely drink makes you feel all snuggly and warm.
 If you get this on a street stall, you may be offered it in a glass that you give back to the vendor, or even in a plastic bag with a straw, like a goldfish at the fair.

 4. Cheesy hot chocolate in Colombia

 Whilst in Colombia the hot chocolate is rich and made with real melted chocolate, that’s not the reason we’ve included it in this list.
 What’s interesting is the cheese that often comes with it – that’s right, Colombians love to dip cheese chunks into their hot chocolate.
-Who’s keen to give this a try?
+Who’s keen to give this most simple of South American drinks a try?

 5. Terremoto in Chile

 Named ‘earthquake’ for the shakiness when drinking it and the headache it gives you the next day, locals advise that you have no more than 2 of these South American drinks in a session, or else prepare to feel its memory-wiping wrath.
 Made of pipeño (unfiltered, sweet fermented wine) and pineapple ice-cream, Terremotos are super sweet and very alcoholic, but are seen as a national gem in Chile.